Quantum enhanced real-time sensing of protein-gold adsorption kinetics: Schematics of the quantum enhanced surface plasmon sensor

 where, $\epsilon_{2}(\omega)$ is the dielectric function for the metal (here gold) and $\epsilon_{3}(\omega)$ is the complex dielectric function for the sensing medium (BSA solution).
 The real part for the $\epsilon_{2}$ for gold is a negative value.
 Considering Eq.~(\ref{disp_SP}), if the incident field is coming from air $K=\frac{\omega}{c}$ the electric field will not be able to couple with the charge density oscillations since, $k_{x}>K_{x}$.
 The use of the prism facilitates this coupling due to the phenomenon of Total Internal Reflection (TIR) which gives rise to the evanescent field which penetrates through the metal and couples with the surface plasmon thus giving rise to the SPPs.
 The dispersion relation for the incident field now is given by,

 where, $n_{1}$ is the refractive index of the prism.
 Thus the condition for the SPR is given by equating Eq.~(\ref{disp_SP}) and Eq.~(\ref{disp_field}),

 Thus, at a particular angle of incidence ${\theta_{r}}$ after the critical angle the SPP are formed leading to the absorption of energy from the incident field.
 This is called the Surface Plasmon Resonance angle.
 As we plot the reflectivity of this sensor against the angle of incidence, we can see an absorption dip at the angle of resonance.
 Thus excitation of the SPP wave is highly sensitive to the refractive index of the dielectric medium at the interface.
 If we keep the thickness of the metal and the frequency of the laser constant, even the slightest change in the refractive index of the sample can be detected using the shift in the resonance dip.
-This is shown by the plot in Fig~\ref{fig:spr}b which is based on the theoretical framework of electromagnetic wave propagating through a homogeneous film situated between two semi-finite media as explained in detail in the appendix section.
+This is shown by the plot in Fig.~\ref{fig:spr}(b) which is based on the theoretical framework called Transfer-matrix method \cite{born2013principles} which describes propagation of an electromagnetic wave through a homogeneous film situated between two semi-infinite media as explained in detail in the appendix A. Note that the reflectance curve is more linear on the left side of the resonance angle as compared to the right side.
+Operating in this region produces higher shift in intensity measurement for a small shift in the resonance angle and avoids saturation of the measurements.
+As shown by the marker in Fig.~\ref{fig:spr}(b) we operate on the left side of the resonance angle as it allows for a higher dynamic range in measurements accommodating various analyte concentrations without requiring frequent recalibration.
+This region offers more stability considering the mechanical vibrations or thermal drift allowing for more reproducible and reliable measurements.

 This technique is already used to study molecular interactions and other parameters useful for bio-sensing.
-It can be used to measure the affinity of a particular sample, its concentration, specificity as well as the rate of interaction.
-Here we use this method in studying the rate at which the protein binds the gold film which serves as a preliminary proof of concept that could be extended to study other bio kinetic processes.
+It can be used to measure the affinity of a particular sample, its concentration, specificity, and the rate of interaction.
+Here we use this method to study the rate at which the protein adsorbs on to the gold film, which serves as a preliminary proof of concept that could be extended to study other biokinetic processes.
 If we lock the angle of incidence on the left side of the absorption dip, the changes in $n_{3}$ as the protein binds to the gold, could be detected by plotting the change in reflectivity as a function of time.
 This in turn could be translated to find the rate of the association and the dissociation of the protein as it binds and unbinds from the gold surface.